TheAlternativeZurich/HackingSessionSheet/110-files.md

 ```

 ###chmod
-`chmod` stands for "change file mode bits" and controls the permissions: who can read and write a given file?
-Is it an executable?
+`chmod` stands for "change file mode bits" and controls the following permissions on any given file:

+* Read: Who can see the file data.

+* Write: Who can modify the file.

+* Execute: Who is allowed to run the file (like a program or a script)

 Permissions can be read using `ls -l`.

 Syntax:
 ```